to Frequently Asked Questions

 Psychotherapy or counseling has helped many people navigate the process of change, gain new perspectives, experience emotional opening, and overall personal growth, but success is not guaranteed.
 However, it is important to know that as you turn your attention inward to face problems, allow your self-awareness to grow, you sometimes risk feeling strong, painful emotions before and/or as you begin feeling better.
 This is often a natural process of gaining familiarity with all the parts of ourselves and identification with a core or true Self that can hold those parts and their, sometimes, extreme thoughts and feelings with self-compassion, curiosity, and calm.
 I will make every effort to limit these risks and support you to gain awareness of them as they arise.
 Participation in psychotherapy is well worth the risks, and the more you come to know your Self, the more fully you can lead the life you desire, the more wholeheartedly you can connect with others.

 I want to know more about your qualifications or licensure status, who do I contact?

-As a licensee (C4072) of the Oregon Board of Licensed Professional Counselors, (OBLPC), I abide by each of their Code of Ethics as well as the State of Oregon’s Code of Ethics.
-To maintain my license, I am required to participate in continuing education, taking classes on subjects relevant to this profession.
+As a licensee (OR C6809; WA LH61169362) of Oregon--Oregon Board of Licensed Professional Counselors, (OBLPC) and Washington—Washington State Department of Health, I abide by each of the state's Code of Ethics.
+To maintain my license, I am required to participate in continuing education, taking classes on subjects relevant to my profession.